SE-ML/se-ml.github.io/best_practices/_posts/2020-01-20-reusable_data_cleaning.md

 description:
 image: #
 photocredit: #

+intent: Avoid messy data mugging scripts, reuse code and increase reproducibility. #
+motivation: Data cleaning and merging are exploratory processes and tend to be less structured. #
+applicability: #
+related: #
+dependencies: #
+survey_question: Q34
 ---

 Most of the times, training machine learning models is preceeded by an exploratory phase, in which non-structured code is written in order to get the data in the right format or merge several data sources.
-Especially when using notebooks, there is a tendency to write ad-hoc data processing scripts, which depend on variables that stored in memory during the execution.
+Especially when using notebooks, there is a tendency to write ad-hoc data processing scripts, which depend on variables already stored in memory running previous cells.

-Before moving to the experimentation phase, it is important to convert this code into reusable code -- e.g. by transforming the pieces of code into methods.
+Before moving to the training phase, it is important to convert this code into reusable scripts and move it into methods which can be called invididually and *tested*.